National Information Center on Health Services Research and Health Care Technology (NICHSR)

 Intention to treat analysis: a type of analysis of clinical trial data in which all patients are included in the analysis based on their original assignment to intervention or control groups, regardless of whether patients failed to fully participate in the trial for any reason, including whether they actually received their allocated treatment, dropped out of the trial, or crossed over to another group.

-Internal validity: the extent to which the findings of a study accurately represent the causal relationship between an intervention and an outcome in the particular circumstances of that study.
-The internal validity of a trial can be suspect when certain types of biases in the design or conduct of a trial could have affected outcomes, thereby obscuring the true direction, magnitude, or certainty of the treatment effect.
+Internal validity: the extent to which the results of a study accurately represent the causal relationship between an intervention and an outcome in the particular circumstances of that study.
+This includes the extent to which the design and conduct of a study minimize the risk of any systematic (non-random) error (i.e., bias) in the study results.
+True experiments such as RCTs generally have high internal validity.

 Investigational Device Exemption (IDE): a regulatory category and process in which the US Food and Drug Administration (FDA) allows specified use of an unapproved health device in controlled settings for purposes of collecting data on safety and efficacy/effectiveness; this information may be used subsequently in a premarketing approval application.